stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Yeah, okay.
-Uh, we're moving onto questions that are more about the production side [__BEN:__ Ooohhh.] of, you know, the, um-- I think what people really want to know when they're listening to a good show is "What's the best boy?"
+We're moving onto questions that are more about the production side [__BEN:__ Ooohhh.] of, you know, the-- I think what people really want to know when they're listening to a good show is "What's the best boy?"
 "What does the gaffer do?"
 And that's what these questions are about.

 #### BEN